bartfrenk/resource-server/README.md

 * A store that duplicates the state of the server and reseeds it when it restarts; this process could be responsible for persisting allocated resources if necessary.
 It is implemented in `store.erl`.
+* A router that routes allocation and deallocation requests to the appropriate server in a round-robin fashion.
+It is implemented in `router.erl`.

 The basic premise is that clients should only depend on the server being up when they are allocating and deallocating resource, otherwise they shouldn't.
 I